warren5236/thisprogrammingthing/public/wp-content/plugins/redirection/readme.txt

 * Arabic by Jerry John
 * Brazilian Portuguese by Pedro Padron
 * Dutch by Marlon Navas, Pieter Carette, and Bart Kummel
-* Hungarian by daSSad
+* Hungarian by daSSad and Szépe Viktor
 * Turkish by Fatih Cevik
-* Romanian translation, thanks to Alina
+* Romanian by InboxTranslations
-* Greek, thanks to Stefanos Kofopoulos
+* Greek by Stefanos Kofopoulos
-* Belarusian, thanks to Alexander Ovsov
+* Belarusian by Alexander Ovsov
-* Czech, thanks to Martin Jurica
+* Czech by Martin Jurica
+* Danish by Rasmus Himmelstrup
+* Persian by Danial Hatami

+Please submit bugs and patches to https://github.com/johngodley/redirection

 == Installation ==